blondie101010/BRAIN/README.md

 ## Current status

-The code is being cleaned up to do a first upload.
-This should happen withing the next week or two.
+An initial commit was done on the BRAIN components which should normally work with a proper auto-loader like Composer's.
+Some testing and touch-ups will be done in the next few days to ensure this works smoothly.

 That version will be functional and fairly well tested, but without an automated testing system yet.
-Unit testing automation will come after the release of the learning script and the integration to Composer.
+Unit testing automation will come after the release of the learning script.

 ## Future